Appraisers: What Are They Looking at Anyways?

 - Real Estate Tips

 If you think about it, appraisals are a big deal.
 If you're trying to buy a home, and the appraisal comes in lower than the selling price of the home, it could bring both you and the seller back to the negotiation table.
 And, if you're trying to refinance, a high appraisal might help you qualify for a lower rate.
 Why?
-Because an appraisal determines how much your home is worth and thus decides the loan amount needed to purchase a home, and the loan-to-value when refinancing a home.
+Because an appraisal determines how much your home is worth and thus decides the loan amount needed to buy a house, and the loan-to-value when refinancing a home.

 Since appraisals can have an impact on your financials, why not find out what an appraiser is looking for and do anything you can to make a difference.